-The water levels at the KSEF came up a lot over the past four days and was up as high as 1.25m which is approximately 0.58m above the long-term average.
-Water levels have since come down and are currently at 0.88m (approximately 0.20m higher than the long-term average) and water temperatures are lower than normal, currently fluctuating between 10-15°C. For more information on water levels and water temperature at the KSEF by day and compared to previous years, refer to the stage and temperature graphs below.
+The water levels at the KSEF are currently at 0.78m (approximately 0.08m higher than the long-term average) and water temperatures are higher than normal, currently fluctuating between 12-15°C. For more information on water levels and water temperature at the KSEF by day and compared to previous years, refer to the stage and temperature graphs below.

-Like in previous years, the KsF (smolt fence) located at the outlet of Gitanyow Lake (\sim 28km upstream from the KSEF) will be used again this year to count adult sockeye through an additional DVR camera system.
+Like in previous years, the KsF (smolt fence) located at the outlet of Gitanyow Lake (~28km upstream from the KSEF) will be used again this year to count adult sockeye through an additional DVR camera system.
 The KsF DVR has been operational since July 2, 2025.
 Prior to July 2, the KsF was operated as a smolt fence and sockeye adults would have been prevented from swimming upstream undetected.